Private Investigations FAQs

 Q: How do I get a replacement license if my license is lost or stolen?

 Send a written request for a replacement license, a 2” x 2” passport style photograph, along with an explanation of how your license was lost or stolen.
-Mail to the PI Board with your current return address:
+Mail or email to the PI Board with your current return address:

 Private Investigations Board